All Cape Accommodation - Self-catering/ Vacation Rentals, Guest Houses, B&B's, and Hotels in all picturesque areas of South Africa

 CENTRAL & GREAT KAROO - BED & BREAKFASTS/GUEST HOUSES

-Beaufort Manor, BEAUFORT WEST
+Beaufort Manor, Guest House/Self-Catering, BEAUFORT WEST

-Karoo Lodge B & B, PRINCE ALBERT
+Karoo Lodge Karoo Lodge B & B, Bed & Breakfast, PRINCE ALBERT

 Where else in the world will you find a sky painted from a different palette each day, 5 natural water sources feeding a bountiful almost subtropical valley year in and year out, majestic mountains standing guard over the sun drenched Karoo plains, every hiker's and mountaineer's dream, mountain passes built at the turn of the 1800's and still in use today, the warmest welcome, delicious hearty meals, outstanding accommodation and the most wonderful and hospitable hosts?
 Karoo Lodge nestling in two acres of tranquil gardens, is a haven to the most discerning traveller passing through this oasis of the Great Karoo.
-Take time, enrich your life and discover the hidden jewel of the Karoo - Prince Albert, whilst enjoying the QUALITY and COMFORT offered at Karoo Lodge.
+Take time, enrich your life and discover the hidden jewel of the Karoo - Prince Albert, whilst enjoying the quality and comfort offered at Karoo Lodge.

-Lemoensfontein Guest House, BEAUFORT WEST
+Lemoensfontein Game Lodge, BEAUFORT WEST

 Set in the vast expanse of the South African Great Karoo, this beautiful homestead/lodge dates back to 1850.
 Built slowly and soundly to the exacting standards and architectural style of the time, the building remains unchanged with characteristic high ceilings, original wooden floors and wide verandahs which offer guests a sweeping panoramic view of the Karoo landscape.
 The self same atmosphere can still be felt throughout the old building even though modern comforts like ceiling fans, wall heaters, air-conditioners and en-suite bathrooms have been added to ensure our guests a comfortable stay.
 All accommodation leads out onto wide verandahs.
 Comfortable en-suite bedrooms have tea & coffee making facilities, toiletries and hairdryers.
 Enjoy pre-dinner drinks around the honesty bar in the lounge, which has a cosy fireplace for the chilly winter nights.

-Ko-Ka Tsara Bush Camp, near BEAUFORT WEST
+Ko-Ka Tsara Bush Camp Ko-Ka Tsara Bush Camp, Safari Lodge/Self-Catering, BEAUFORT WEST

-CENTRAL & GREAT KAROO - SELF-CATERING
+CENTRAL & GREAT KAROO - SELF-CATERING HOLIDAY RENTAL ACCOMMODATION

 Olive Grove Guest Farm is owned and hosted by Ian and Sonia Taylor.
 In the AA Accommodation Awards 2007, Ian and Sonia won the prize for the Host and Hostess that go the extra mile for their guests, throughout the Western Cape, this ensures a high standard of service and hospitality at this establishment.
 The unique combination of Olive, Sheep and Game farming makes this a Karoo experience that cannot be missed.
 Accommodation choice is between 7 stylish chalets and 5 luxury suites, self-catering or country cuisine from our Karoo Kitchen.
 This Karoo farm is 7000ha in extent and our guests are welcome to roam freely by walking, driving or mountain biking the various roads and paths.
 The discerning traveller will apprectiate the peace, hospitality, safety, charisma, beauty and good value.

-Skuinshuis Artist's Cottage, Self-Catering Cottage, PRINCE ALBERT
+The Artists Cottage The Artist's Cottage, Self-Catering Cottage, PRINCE ALBERT

-The romantic Skuinshuis Artist’s Cottage facilities comprise a fully equipped vintage and contemporary kitchen, a small lounge/dining room with IPod speaker system, adjoining bedroom with double bed, aircon/heating, mosquito net and hanging storage space.
+The romantic Artist’s Cottage facilities comprise a fully equipped vintage and contemporary kitchen, a small lounge/dining room with IPod speaker system, adjoining bedroom with double bed, aircon/heating, mosquito net and hanging storage space.
 Lush fabrics combine with smart styling for a contemporary, New Karoo look.
 En suite bathroom has a long bathtub, new shower and hand basin.
 The sunny courtyard terrace leads onto a sheltered seating/lounging area facing pool, main house and large garden.
 All quality linen, towels and dressing gowns are provided.
 The cottage is serviced 1 x weekly (more often on request), laundry service at small extra fee on the premises.
 A breakfast basket is provided.

 Exploring the vibrant Karoo by Tamara Toti